 What do we know about their equipment and tactics?
 At the start of the insurrection, the slaves were ill equipped and, apart from some stolen muskets and pistols, mainly fought with farm implements.
 The Spanish and later the United States sold them weapons and ammunition, while leaders like Toussaint L’Ouverture trained their troops to perform complex manoeuvres.
 Many sources stress the discipline and bravery of the Black soldiers.
 But even when they had acquired uniforms and were organised according to French regulations into demi-brigades, they shunned open field battles and preferred guerilla warfare, shooting from behind cover and retreating as soon as the enemy engaged them in numbers.
 However, there were a couple of field battles, the most famous being the Battle of Vertières in 1803, where the rebels beat the French expeditionary force.

-Woman warriors played an essential role in the slaves’ struggle for freedom and even their enemies acknowledged their courage.
+Woman warriors played an essential role in the enslaved Africans’ struggle for freedom and even their enemies acknowledged their courage.
 General Leclerc, the commander of the French expeditionary force who was sent by Napoleon to reestablish slavery in the colony, wrote exasperated: “[T]hese men die with an incredible fanaticism; they laugh at death; it is the same with the women.”

 The Haitian Revolution offers exciting opportunities for wargaming, especially for small-scale actions.
 Unfortunately, the choice of female miniatures for the period is very limited.